-Based on our evaluations, the best iPad Restaurant POS systems are:
+Based on my evaluation and personal experience, the best iPad restaurant POS systems are:

 - Lightspeed Restaurant: Best overall iPad restaurant POS